-Requires: Professional System
+Requires: Application Builder or Professional System

 Use this page of the Application Properties dialog box to add and remove files and folders from the stand-alone application and to specify the startup VIs to use in the build.